QuantiModo/quantimodo-sdk-javascript/docs/SharesApi.md

 var body = new Quantimodo.ShareInvitationBody(); // ShareInvitationBody | Details about person to share with

 var opts = {
-  'platform': "platform_example", // String | Example: chrome, android, ios, web 'clientId': "clientId_example", // String | Example: oauth_test_client
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web 'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
 };

 var callback = function(error, data, response) {